michael105/minilib/doc/minilib.md

               following the tradition, this isn't exactly a quicksort algorithm, albite named quicksort.
               It is a shell sort implementation, originally done by Ray Gardner, 5/90;
-              which in turn I found within musl.
+              which in turn I did find within musl.
                (src/qsort.c: 57)

 rand           unsigned int rand();